 BART - A Bayesian machine learning workflow for complex spatial data

-In our recent publication from 2020 we analyzed COVID-19 incidence and socioeconomic, infrastructural, and built environment characteristics using a multimethod approach.
-There are 401 counties in Germany; as shown in the figure below, these vary in size, such that the counties in Southern Germany are generally smaller with higher population densities.
-Natural log-transformed age-adjusted incidence rates of COVID-19 as of April 1st are shown, indicating spatial variation between the northeast and south-southwest of the study area.
+In our recent publication from 2020, we analyzed COVID-19 incidence and socioeconomic, infrastructural, and built environment characteristics using a multimethod approach.
+Germany has 401 counties, which vary greatly in size.
+Counties in Southern Germany are generally smaller and have higher population densities.
+The figure below shows the natural log-transformed, age-adjusted COVID-19 incidence rates as of April 1, 2020, highlighting spatial differences between the northeast and the south-southwest.

-For our analysis we have used the R package bartMachine (Kapelner and Bleich 2016).
-Unfortunately bartMachine does not support tibble objects as input features, but apart from that it’s intuitive and simple to use.
+For our analysis, we used the R package bartMachine (Kapelner and Bleich 2016).
+One caveat is that bartMachine does not support tibble objects as input features, but aside from that it is intuitive and simple to use.

-In this post I will use the data we have used in our COVID-19 paper, to analyze age-adjusted incidence rates of COVID-19 for German counties.
-Even though the BART model has great predictive power, we will not use it to predict new cases of COVID-19, but rather use it as a exploratory tool to understand, what factors contribute to the spreading of COVID-19 and how they interact with the incidence rate.
+In this post, I will illustrate how we used the same data from our COVID-19 paper to analyze age-adjusted incidence rates in German counties using BART.
+Even though the BART model has strong predictive capabilities, we will not use it to forecast new COVID-19 cases.
+Instead, we will use it as an exploratory tool to understand which factors influence the spread of COVID-19 and how they interact with incidence rates.

 Data download and pre-processing

-First, we need to load the packages and set the memory size and number of cores that bartMachine should be using.
+First, we need to load the packages and set the memory size and number of cores for bartMachine.

 # Set to use 45 GB memory - adjust this to your resources